chartit/django-chartit/README.rst

 - Plot charts from models.
 - Plot data from multiple models on the same axis on a chart.
 - Plot pivot charts from models.
-Data can be pivoted by multiple columns.
+Data can be pivoted by across multiple columns.
 - Legend pivot charts by multiple columns.
 - Combine data from multiple models to plot on same pivot charts.
 - Plot a pareto chart, paretoed by a specific column.